KosRud/KosRud.github.io/kosrud.github.io/pages/students/html+css/guidelines.md

 ## Get straight to the point

-When the user opens your website, they should immediately see the content they came for, not a full page logo.
+People usually open a website with a purpose in mind (a shop to buy something, a wiki to find information, a messenger to chat, etc.).
+A full-screen image on the home page can be pretty, but it adds an unnecessary delay between the user and their goal, which can be annoying.

+Though sometimes an image *is* the main feature of the website (an artist's portfolio, for example), in which case it makes perfect sense to put it front and center.

 ## Menu

-If the menu is on the top and [sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp), it should be very thin to maximize the amount of useful content that fits on the screen.
-With a non-sticky menu you can afford a bit more vertical space.
+A [sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp) menu permanently covers a portion of the screen, reducing the available window through which the user can view content.
+You wouldn't want to cover a significant portion of your monitor if you can help it, so if you opt for a sticky menu, make it thin.

+A non-sticky menu does not have this issue and thus can be made larger, but keep in mind that whatever the user sees upon initial page load without scrolling will form the first impression so utilizing that space effectively is important.

 ## Tables

-Do not use tables for layout!
-Element `<table>` should only be used for tabular data, otherwise it will confuse applications trying to `parse` the page content (e.g. screen readers).
+Do not use tables for layout.
+Element `<table>` should only be used for tabular data, otherwise it will confuse applications trying to parse the page's content and understand its structure such as screen readers.
 For the page layout use `display: grid` or `display: flex` in CSS.

 ## Text